ebmdatalab/openprescribing-data/README.md

     ssh hello@openp
     screen -S monthly-data-update
-    cd /webapps/openprescribing-data/
+    cd ~/openprescribing-data/
     source .venv/bin/activate

+### General commands

-Then you can do the following:
+When your environment is set up (see below), you can do the following:

-    python runner.py getmanual         # manually source some of the data python runner.py getauto           # automatically source the rest python runner.py uploaddata        # store all most recent data in Google Cloud storage python runner.py updatebigquery    # store latest prescribing data to BQ (requires `uploaddata` to have been run) python runner.py runimporters      # import any previously unimported data python runner.py refresh_matviews  # materialized views in DB python runner.py updatesmoketests  # update smoke tests
+    python runner.py getmanual         # manually source some of the data python runner.py getauto           # automatically source the rest python runner.py archivedata       # store all most recent data in Google Cloud storage python runner.py bigquery    # store latest prescribing data to BQ (requires `uploaddata` to have been run) python runner.py runimporters      # import any previously unimported data python runner.py refresh_matviews  # materialized views in DB python runner.py updatesmoketests  # update smoke tests